-To delegate this right to others, select an internal group of users in the Select the internal group… drop-down box (shown below) by starting to type the name of the group:
+To delegate this right to others, select an internal group of users in the Select the internal group… drop-down box, which is just below the setting to enable CollabSpaces, by starting to type the name of the group:

 Any internal group can be selected, from the default Internal Users group that includes all internal users to a small group of administrative users dedicated to managing CollabSpaces.
 The internal users in the selected group will also be able to create CollabSpaces in that cabinet, subject to the following restrictions:

 - Each user in that group must have access to the cabinet.
 Adding the group in this setting alone does not add that group to the cabinet.
 Therefore, either add this group to the cabinet in addition to selecting it here (giving that group No Default Access rights is sufficient) or ensure that all of the users in that group have access to the cabinet via other groups.

 - In order to create a CollabSpace in any particular workspace, a user must also have VES rights to that workspace.

 Therefore, for an internal user who is not a Cabinet Administrator to create CollabSpaces in a workspace, the user must both (a) have VES rights to that workspace and (b) be a member of the internal group selected in the setting above.